Matt Ryan bolsters MVP bid, leads Falcons past Saints 38-32

 Devonta Freeman ripped off a 75-yard touchdown run and also hauled in three passes for 55 yards as the Falcons put on a dazzling offensive display.

-The second half was essentially a chance for Atlanta fans to serenade Ryan with chances of "MVP!
-MVP!
-MVP!" every time he was shown on the video board.
+The second half was essentially a chance for Atlanta fans to serenade Ryan with MVP chants every time he was shown on the video board.
 The Falcons have never had a player win the NFL's top individual award.

 The Saints staged a furious rally in the fourth quarter, scoring three touchdowns and recovering an onside kick.
 But the Falcons pounced on a second onside try with 38 seconds remaining, securing the victory.